lemlag/startup/notes.md

 ### Saving data
 - Your saved items will not be available right away, so make sure any intermediate calculations use intermediate variables, not longer-term variables.

+## Databases
+- Good policy demands that you should not have a database on your server, because if you ever fill up the memory the whole server will crash.
+- Servers should be replaceable and easily reproducible.
+Databases do not let this happen
+- Use a database service - they are often free for a limited amount of storage and time, so good for small things.